Society for Endocrinology - a world-leading authority on hormones

 Selection Process

-• Applications will be reviewed by members of a Selection Panel comprising a Chair, three scientists, three clinical academics and three clinicians-in-practice
+• Applications will be reviewed by members of a Selection Panel

 • The Selection Panel will make up to 7 Awards each year.
-However, the final number will be entirely dependent on the quality of applications received
+However, the final number will be entirely dependent on the quality of applications received.